brandonkal/inkjet/README.md

 ~~~
 ```

 You can also make your flag expect a numerical value by setting its `type` to `number`.
-This means `mask` will automatically validate it as a number for you.
-If it fails to validate, `mask` will exit with a helpful error message.
+This means `inkjet` will automatically validate it as a number for you.
+If it fails to validate, `inkjet` will exit with a helpful error message.

 **Example:**